-To avoid over-fitting and to account for numerical instabilities, we use a regularized version of CCA (Leurgans et al., 1993).
-The regularization takes additional regularization factors η_E and η_R , which are used to penalize the norm of the column vectors of W_E and W_R .
-Instead of using two regularization factors, we follow Wolf and Donner (2008) and use a single additional regularization parameter, η , and the largest eigenvalues, λ_E and λ_R , of EE^T and RR^T , respectively.
-Thus, in the regularized version of CCA, the terms C{EE} and C{RR} in Eq.
-2 are replaced with
+To avoid over-fitting and to account for numerical instabilities we use a regularized version of CCA [15].
+The regularization takes additional regularization factors η_E and η_R which are used to penalize the norm of the column vectors of W_E and W_R .
+Instead of using two regularization factors we follow Wolf et al. [16] and use a single additional regularization parameter, η , and the largest eigenvalues, λ_E and λ_R , of EE^T and RR^T , respectively (see Appendix).